Don't want to be in the spotlight

 "As much as possible, we don’t want to dip our hands in the ongoing leadership squabble in the (Philippine Volleyball Federation),” said Palou.

-Palou is being eyed by a group, led by suspended PVF secretary-general Vangie De Jesus to replace embattled president Gener Dungo.
+Palou is being eyed by a group, led by suspended PVF secretary-general Vangie De Jesus, to replace embattled president Gener Dungo.

 "The issue is a matter that needs to be discussed within the (national sports association),” Martelino added.